A guide to credit card statements

 How do I report credit card fraud?

-If you notice any unusual activity on your credit card statement, you need to contact your credit card provider.
-If you can’t find the number on your credit card statement, try the provider’s website or look on the back of your card.
+If you notice any unusual activity on your credit card statement, you need to contact your credit card provider as soon as possible.
+If you can’t find the contact number on your credit card statement, try the provider’s website or look on the back of your card.

 Can I dispute charges on my credit card statement?